Languages of Fiji: Hindi

 Hindi is an official language in Fiji.
 In the 1997 Constitution, it was referred to as "Hindustani", but in the 2013 Constitution of Fiji, it is simply called "Hindi".

 Fiji Hindi, also known as Fijian Baat or Fijian Hindustani, is the language spoken by most Fijian citizens of Indian descent.
 It is derived mainly from the Awadhi and Bhojpuri varieties of Hindi.
 It has also borrowed a large number of words from Fijian and English.
 The relation between Fiji Hindi and Standard Hindi is similar to the relation between Afrikaans and Dutch.
 Indian indentured labourers were initially brought to Fiji mainly from districts of eastern Uttar Pradesh, Bihar, North-West Frontier and South India such as from Andhra and Tamil Nadu.
 They spoke numerous, mainly Hindi, dialects and languages depending on their district of origin.

-A language soon developed in Fiji that combined the common elements of the Hindi dialects spoken in these areas with Fijian, Arabic, and English words; this has diverged significantly from the varieties of Hindi spoken on the Indian sub-continent.
-The development of Fiji Hindi was accelerated by the need for labourers speaking different dialects and sub-dialects of Hindi to work together and the practice of young children being left during working hours in early versions of day care centers.
+Fiji Hindi is a local variant developed and influenced from Fijian and other languages, however many people and organisations speak 'Shudh' or standard Hindi from India.

 Later, approximately 15,000 Indian indentured labourers, who were mainly speakers of Dravidian languages (Telugu, Tamil and Malayalam), were brought from South India.
 By this time Fiji Hindi was well established as the lingua franca of Fiji Indians and the South Indian labourers had to learn it to communicate with the more numerous North Indians and European overseers.
 Inward migration of free Gujarati and Punjabi settlers further contributed to Fiji Hindi.

-Arabic/Urdu

-Arabic and Fiji Urdu is used by the Muslim Community in Fiji.
-The Muslims of Fiji comprise approximately 6% of the population (52,505).
-The Muslim community is made up of people of mostly Arab, Indian, Iranian, Baloch, Afghani and Pakistani origin, mostly descendants of indentured labourers who were brought to the islands in the late 19th century by the British colonialist rulers of the time.